 A heavily obscured

-, opaque fog, or dense foliage—blocks vision entirely.
+area—such as darkness, opaque fog, or dense foliage—blocks vision entirely.
 A creature effectively suffers from the blinded

 condition (see Conditions

 ) when trying to see something in that area.